BKristenssonAlfsson/world/README.md

 Using [Insomnia](https://insomnia.rest/ "Insomnia Rest Client") to check that my rest end points are working.

-* /city  (Type: GET, fecthes all cities in the database)
+* /city  (Type: GET, fetches all cities in the database)
+* /continent (Type: GET, fetches all continents in the database)

 ---